 - Shining Readers is a school-wide strategy to encourage students to enjoy reading.
 Every two weeks, students are chosen from each classroom to showcase a favorite book.
 Students share why they were chosen by filling out a special book report that gets posted on our "Shining Readers" bulletin board.
 Students will receive a book as a prize. .

 - Citizen of the Month award celebrates students from each class who are nominated for showing outstanding safety, respect, and responsibility throughout Franklin Elementary.
 These students are announced and honored during our monthly assemblies.

 - Franklin's Title-I Program provides supplementary instruction to first and second grade students who are at risk of not meeting district core academic curriculum standards in reading.
 Small groups of students meet daily for thirty minutes of targeted instruction in reading strategies to build independent, life-long readers.
 Support for parents encouraging their young readers is provided as we work together toward student success in the area of literacy.

 - Math Lab is a program designed to help children achieve success in math.
 Math Lab promotes curriculum goals in a small group setting.
 Skills are taught through games and other fun activities.

 - Special education programs are available for students with special needs.
 The Resource Program offers students with greater needs the opportunity to spend part of the day in a classroom setting with fewer students where they receive small group instruction in reading, writing, and math.

-- Our staff includes two special positions funded through state aid at-risk money to help bridge the gap between home and school, building links to both our school and other community agencies.
+- Our staff includes one special positions funded through state aid at-risk money to help bridge the gap between home and school, building links to both our school and other community agencies.
 Small educational groups study areas such as anger management, divorce, friendship, social skills and self-esteem.